ytmytm/geos-atari/README-Atari.md

 Well-beaved applications that run on both GEOS 64 and GEOS 128 (in 80-column mode) should also run on Atari.

-Note that DESK TOP from GEOS 64 *is not* such application - Atari will need its own file manager.
+BSW's own applications are not that well behaved.
+They write to VIC registers directly and use [custom screen recovery](https://www.pagetable.com/?p=1428) to save some RAM, but that recovery routine works on bitmap in VIC format.

+You will have better luck trying out random GEOS software from 3rd party developers rather than running BSW flagship products.
+It shouldn't be too hard to patch some of the big applications (GeoPaint, GeoWrite and friends) to make them work in a reasonable way.

 Compatibility problems come from:

 - hardware differences (Atari Players vs VIC sprites, POKEY vs SID)
 - memory map changes (hires bitmap screen with different organization for ANTIC than for VIC)
 - missing capatibilities (24-pixel wide sprites, color matrix for hires mode)

 Programs will not work correctly if:

 - they use sprites or change their colors (e.g. Preferences Manager)
 - they change color matrix in 40-column mode (e.g. DESK TOP)
 - they require REU
 - they access bitmap screen in 40-column mode directly (e.g. Maverick)
+- they have custom recovery routine (e.g. GeoWrite)
 - they write directly to I/O registers (e.g printer drivers)

 They may not work at all or show some graphical glitches.
 For example, if an application tries to add some color it will write to `COLOR_MATRIX` space, which is now occupied by Player0/1/2/3 data, so mouse pointer will be temporarily overwritten.